Skip to Content

 If you happen to look up while standing on the porch of an antique clapboard or brick building, you will most likely discover a beadboard or tongue-and-groove ceiling.
 The ceiling boards are normally 2 or 3 inches wide and made of pine or fir.

 Wood beadboards are ideal for both newer and older types of porches.
-However, you do not need to meticulously nail each panel to the rafters as previous civilizations did.
+However, as previous civilizations did, you do not need to nail each panel to the rafters meticulously.

 You can also use plywood panels that have been stamped to appear like tongue-and-groove boards.
 Nobody will be able to discern that the panels are not at all genuine wood after you paint the ceiling.

 Plywood can be used on a porch ceiling, but only in such a way that no one notices.
-You can cover the seams with 1-by-3-inch fir, cedar, or redwood trimming for a board-and-batten look.
-Aside from that, you can try installing a one-color ceiling or a two-tone look by painting the trimming a matching color.
+Cover the seams with 1-by-3-inch fir, cedar, or redwood trimming for a board-and-batten look.
+Aside from that, you can try installing one-color overhead or create a two-tone look by painting the trimming a matching color.

 Moisture-resistant drywall joints and nails are typically left unfinished because they will be hidden by tile or other finishing materials.
 The joint material will not be able to survive the elements on a porch.